BotParty/homelab_status_page/readme.md

 //remove spans using regexp or textContent from all the gmail cells window.addEventListener('keydown', () => {
 })

+type in an observable-input then wrap it in a span depending on sentiment analysis

 //might want to use an actual js editor component instead of script injection into gmail do both to prototype in editor then do gmail. test technology in two github applications

+TODO
+- [] design shader abstraction for observableHQ
+- [] design more visualizations and put them in observablehq